 When a person does not chew, they grind or clench their teeth, which is known as bruxism.
 It usually happens during sleep, but it can also happen during the day.
 Normally, a person is unconscious of what they are doing.

-Teeth grinding is defined by a chewing motion in which the teeth rub against one another.
+Teeth grinding or (teeth clenching) is defined by a chewing motion in which the teeth rub against one another.
 Clenching is when a person clenches their muscles and holds their teeth together without moving their teeth back and forth.

 Signs of sleep bruxism